dmhendricks/carbon-fields-loader/README.md

 This is a simple plugin that may be used to load the latest **_release_** version of [Carbon Fields](http://carbonfields.net/).

-This plugin is **_not_** supported by [htmlBurger](https://htmlburger.com) and team, the creators and maintaners of Carbon Fields.
-The author of this loader plugin has no affiliation with htmlBurder and the Carbon Fields team.
+This plugin is **_not_** supported or maintained by [htmlBurger](https://htmlburger.com) and team, the creators and maintaners of [Carbon Fields](https://carbonfields.net/).
+The author of this loader plugin has no affiliation with htmlBurder or the Carbon Fields team.

 * [Official Carbon Fields Framework Documentation](https://carbonfields.net/docs/)
 * [Usage Examples for this Loader Plugin](https://github.com/dmhendricks/carbon-fields-loader/wiki/)